-Prices for the removal of raised or deep moles will need to be discussed at the time of consultation.
+Prices will be confirmed at the time of consultation.

 Please note, Recently another clinic on the same road as Derby Skin Laser & Cosmetic Clinic, who use the same name as mine, Rani which is mentioned on their web site, just as "RANI".
 Please do not be confused by this.
 I am Dr. Satya Rani (MBBS).

 I do not work at any other clinic.
 I have my own long established Derby Skin Laser & Cosmetic Clinic for 14 years.
-Remember we are 1-2 Vernon street, Ground Floor Suite Derby, DE1 1FR Therefore do not get confused!
+Remember we are at 2 Vernon street, Ground Floor Suite Derby, DE1 1FR Therefore do not get confused!